 With deep respect and admiration, we remember Jack Katz, PhD, as a towering figure in the field of audiology whose influence has left an indelible mark on generations of clinicians, educators, and researchers.
 Dr. Katz’s passing is a profound loss to the profession, but his legacy endures in the foundational knowledge, diagnostic tools, and commitment to excellence that define audiology today.

-Dr. Katz was best known for his development of the Buffalo Model for central auditory processing assessment, and the pioneering SCAN and Staggered Spondaic Word (SSW) tests.
+Dr. Katz was best known for his development of the Buffalo Model for central auditory processing assessment, and the pioneering Staggered Spondaic Word (SSW) tests.
 His work brought clarity and clinical direction to the complex world of auditory processing disorders, forever changing the way we understand and treat auditory dysfunction.
 These tools have been used around the globe to improve the lives of patients and to guide the clinical reasoning of thousands of audiologists.

 A gifted educator and generous mentor, Dr. Katz was known for his boundless curiosity, engaging teaching style, and insistence on both scientific rigor and clinical compassion.
 His textbooks, lectures, and research helped shape audiology as an evidence-based profession rooted in service to others.